izzergh/is/overripe_plum.md

 Unlike the previous two, this one has explicit insight into the author's emotional state.

+The following has just one sentence with these parentheses, but the type of basic expository information, the back-to-back parentheses, and the platform the post is on, make it surely a reference:

+> I was on the tram (crowded tram) (just after 11 AM) on my way home full of
+> adrenaline still, and saw my dad eating a banana on the platform.

+_- <small>tumblr blog "cool-jpgs-of-wizards-with-swords" 26 May 2023[^7]</small>_

-There are surely more, but here's the third I saw that got this really stuck in my brain:
+There are surely more, but here's the one I saw that got this really stuck in my brain:

 > uhm anyway i was gonna say. there a type of mspfa user ive learned about